TOMToolkit/tom_base/docs/examples.md

 The [ROME/REA TOM](https://github.com/rachel3834/romerea_phot_tom) is being built to manage ROME/REA photometry for the [LCO key project of the same name](https://robonet.lco.global/).

+### Calibration TOM

+LCO is rewriting an existing piece of software that automatically schedules nightly telescope calibrations using the TOM Toolkit called the [Calibration TOM](https://github.com/LCOGT/calibration-tom/).

 ### Others

 There are a few other TOMs in development that we're aware of, but if you're developing a TOM, feel free to contribute to this page, or let us know and we'll take care of it for you.